 \(\cos(\theta) = \frac{\vec{u} \cdot \vec{v}}{|\vec{u}| \, |\vec{v}|}\)

-There are three methods to find the dot product of the vectors, which are:
+There are 3 techniques to discover the dot made from the vectors, which can be:

 Example#1:Suppose you have two vectors \(\vec u\ and\ \vec v\) with magnitudes \(|\vec u| =\ 5, |\vec v| =\ 7\), and the angle between the vectors is 45 degrees.
 Calculate the dot product of vectors.